anywhichway/denodata/README.md

 # denobase

 A Deno native indexed database.
-Backed by the `Deno KV` store it has zero external dependencies.
+Backed by the `Deno KV` store, `denobase` has zero external dependencies.

 Both traditional table-oriented and object-oriented index approaches are supported and can be mixed and matched.

 The standard `Deno KV` key-value functions remain available and are enhanced to support the indexing and metadata features.

-Support for automatic serialization and deserialization of class instances, automatic expiration and developer defined metadata.
+Support for automatic serialization and deserialization of class instances, automatic key/value expiration and developer defined metadata.

 Support for `Date`, `RegExp` and `symbol` as part of keys.
 Support for `symbol` as part of values.